aappddeevv/scalajs-reaction/examples/src/main/scala/README.md

   unmounted and the last active address id is not updated in redux so that it is available when the components remounts.

+There is a CSS var containing the height of the footer.
+It can be incremented using a button in the command bar.
+The change does not go through the reducer and hence, not through a re-render in react.
+Going through the reducer is the proper way to do it.
+For the moment, it modifies the CSS var directly and the visual layout sometimes takes a moment to catch up.

 ## Hello World
 A simple hello world component.
 It is also exported for use in another tab.

+## Tag Test
+Display a large number of standard HTML tags.

+## Weather
+Use api.openweather.org to obtain temperature forecasts.
+Only cities that are listed at openweather.org can be used--so try some major cities.
+Weather results are cached and the city name is stored in the state, etc.

+## Graph
+Show a graph of relationships.
+This does not show much "reducer" wise but does show that state can be large, complex and spread out to some degree.